Work permit application fees for employees, self-employed and their family members

 If you have paid the wrong application fee

 You can get money back if you have paid the wrong application fee.
 For example, you may have accidentally paid the fee twice.
-If you have applied online or on paper, you should contact the Migration Agency and request the money back.
-If you have submitted an application to an embassy or consulate-general, you should contact them.
+If you have applied online or on paper, you must contact the Migration Agency to request the money back.
+If you have submitted an application to an embassy or consulate-general, you should contact them instead.